adafruit/tinyuf2/ports/mimxrt10xx/README.md

 iMXRT has built-in BootROM that implements the Serial Download Protocol (SDP), which can be used to load & execute TinyUF2 to SRAM with `spdhost` tool via USB.
 You need to

-1. Instal the NXP SPSDK as described in the [SPSDK Installation Guide](https://spsdk.readthedocs.io/en/latest/usage/installation.html).

-    a.
-Be sure to activate the venv before running sdphost.

-    b.
-If you are running linux, make sure your user has permission for accessing `hidraw` (more details below)
+1. Instal the NXP SPSDK with `pip install spsdk` more details is described in the [SPSDK Installation Guide](https://spsdk.readthedocs.io/en/latest/usage/installation.html).If you are running Linux, make sure your user has permission for accessing `hidraw` (more details below)

 2. Power up your board with the Boot Mode switch set to `BOOT_MODE[1:0]=01` to enter Serial Download mode.
 Note: Serial Download mode also automatically run with blank flash, therefore you don't have to manual change it in your production run.